sonots/cumo/README.md

 bundle exec env CUMO_NVCC_GENERATE_CODE=arch=compute_60,code=sm_60 rake compile
 ```

-This is useful even on development because it makes possible to skip JIT compilation of PTX to cubin occurring on runtime.
+This is useful even on development because it makes it possible to skip JIT compilation of PTX to cubin during runtime.

 ### Run tests with gdb

-Compile with debug option:
+Compile with debugging enabled:

 ```
 bundle exec DEBUG=1 rake compile